Qvapil/Qvapil.github.io/_pages/about.md

 Before joining MPI-SWS, I received my MEng in Electrical and Computer Engineering from the [National Technical University of Athens](https://www.ece.ntua.gr/en), where I did my diploma thesis with [Prof. Symeon Papavassiliou](https://www.ece.ntua.gr/en/staff/76).
-During my undergraduate studies, I was fortunate to do a research internship at [ETH](https://ethz.ch/en.html) under [Dr. Fanny Yang](https://sml.inf.ethz.ch/group/fannyy/), where I worked on high-dimensional active learning.
+During my undergraduate studies, I was fortunate to do a research internship at [ETH Zürich](https://ethz.ch/en.html) under [Dr. Fanny Yang](https://sml.inf.ethz.ch/group/fannyy/), where I worked on high-dimensional active learning.
 I also interned at the [National Observatory of Athens](https://www.noa.gr/en/) and contributed to the development of the [Flash Detection Software](https://kryoneri.astro.noa.gr/en/flash-detection-software/).